Dosage Form: tablet

-Half tablets (scored Ursodiol tablets USP, 500 mg broken in half) maintain acceptable quality for up to 28 days when stored in the current packaging (bottles) at 25°C (77°F).
+Half-tablets (scored Ursodiol 500 mg tablets broken in half) maintain acceptable quality for up to 28 days when stored in the current packaging (bottles) at 20° to 25°C (68° to 77°F).
 Due to the bitter taste, the halved segments should be stored separately from the whole tablets [see Dosage and Administration (2.2)].

 Patient Counseling Information

-Patients with the following conditions should be instructed to receive appropriate management measures: variceal bleeding, hepatic encephalopathy, ascites or in need of an urgent liver transplant [see Warnings and Precautions (5)].
+Patients with the following conditions should be instructed to receive appropriate management measures: variceal bleeding, hepatic encephalopathy, ascites, in need of an urgent liver transplant or hepatic function deterioration [see Warnings and Precautions (5)].

-Patients should be informed that absorption of Ursodiol tablets, USP may be reduced if they are taking bile acid sequestering agents, such as cholestyramine and colestipol, aluminum-based antacids, or drugs known to alter the metabolism of cholesterol [see Drug Interactions (7)].
+Patients should be informed that adsorption of Ursodiol may be reduced if they are taking bile acid sequestering agents, such as cholestyramine and colestipol, aluminum-based antacids, or drugs known to alter the metabolism of cholesterol. [see Drug Interactions (7)].

 Ursodiol tablet, film coated